hanmd82/loopback.io/pages/en/lb4/Decorators.md

 summary:
 ---

-A decorator allows you annotate or modify your class declarations and members with metadata.
+A decorator allows you to annotate or modify your class declarations and members with metadata.

 ## Introduction